Religion in Uzbekistan: Islam

 There are more Sunni than Shia Muslims among the residents.
-Islam was brought to the ancestors of modern Uzbeks during the eighth century when the Arabs entered Central Asia.
+Islam was brought to the ancestors of modern Uzbeks during the eighth century when the Arabs conquered Central Asia.
 Islam initially took hold in the southern portions of Turkestan and thereafter gradually spread northward.
 Islamic customs were broadly adopted by the ruling elite, and they began patronage of scholars and conquerors such as Muhammad al-Bukhari, Al-Tirmidhi, al-Biruni, Avicenna, Tamerlane, Ulugh Begh, and Babur.
-In the 14th-century, Tamerlane constructed many religious structures, including the Bibi-Khanym Mosque.
+In the 14th century, Tamerlane constructed many religious structures, including the Bibi-Khanym Mosque.
 He also constructed one of his finest buildings at the tomb of Ahmed Yesevi, an influential Turkic Sufi saint who spread Sufism among the nomads.
 Islam also spread amongst the Uzbeks with the conversion of Uzbeg Khan.
 He was converted to Islam by the influence of Ibn Abdul Hamid, a Bukharan sayyid and sheikh of the Yasavi order.
 Uzbeg promoted Islam amongst the Golden Horde and fostered Muslim missionary work to expand across Central Asia.
 In the long run, Islam enabled the khan to eliminate interfactional struggles in the Horde and to stabilize state institutions.

 During the Soviet era, Moscow greatly distorted the understanding of Islam among Uzbekistan's population and created competing Islamic ideologies among the Central Asians themselves.
 The government sponsored official anti-religious campaigns and severe crackdowns on any hint of an Islamic movement or network outside of the control of the state.
 Moreover, many Muslims were subjected to intense Russification.
 In Uzbekistan the end of Soviet power did not bring an upsurge of Islamic fundamentalism, as many had predicted, but rather a religious revival among the population.
 Currently, according to a Pew Research Center report, Uzbekistan's population is 96.3% Muslim.